A Comprehensive Approach to

-The Center for Attention Deficit and Associated Disorders at Miami Children’s Hospital offers comprehensive assessment and management for children exhibiting symptoms of attention deficit disorder and other disorders that affect learning.
+The Center for Attention Deficit and Associated Disorders at Nicklaus Children's Hospital, formerly Miami Children's Hospital, offers comprehensive assessment and management for children exhibiting symptoms of attention deficit disorder and other disorders that affect learning.
 It brings together a team of specialists to provide a multidisciplinary approach to care, including:

 - Pediatric neurologists